 Eating greasy or low fibre foods

-Medications such as opioids, diuretics, antvulsants, iron supplements, and antidepressants
+Medications such as opioids, diuretics, anticonvulsants, iron supplements, and antidepressants

 Environmental concerns such as discomfort using a bedpan or commode; difficulty accessing the bathroom

-Medical conditions such as an irritable bowel, issues of the thyroid, disease in the intestine
+Medical conditions such as an irritable bowel, thyroid issues, disease in the intestine

-If the person is reluctant to take any medication that might relieve constipation, encourage them to discuss this concern with their healthcare provider.
+If the person is reluctant to take any medication that might relieve constipation, encourage them to talk with their healthcare provider about their concerns.